ArnaudBrousseau/maze-generation/README.md

 # Maze Generation
 This Clojure project is based on an example as found in the Clojure Programming book.
-Stolen and readapted from https://gist.github.com/cgrand/792959

 ## Usage
+`lein test` to run tests

-lein run -m maze.graphic
+`lein run -m maze.graphic` to render the maze
-lein test

 ## License

-Copyright © 2013 Arnaud Brousseau.
+Stolen and readapted from https://gist.github.com/cgrand/792959